-This was a promenade installation made with Spennymoor Comprehensive school and sitied there over the school summer holdiays for a a number of weeks.
-I worked with a number of artists including Stephen Livingstone the art teacher and Simon Northroop a video artist.
+This was a promenade installation made with Spennymoor Comprehensive school and sitied over the school summer holidays for a a number of weeks.
+I collaborated with a number of artists including Stephen Livingstone the art teacher and Simon Northrop a video artist and Amanda Beech an installation artist.
 I worked in the school for a couple of months as part of a residency.
 Various classes in the school were assigned a class room or area to work on and to create an installation for.

 One of the most popular spaces was the toilets, where a sculptural object and a video performance was sitied.
 There were many print works including steel boxes with the pupils heads going up the stairs with audio recordings to encourage an audience to follow the audio to lead them to the next install.